Masmiseim36/nxpSDK/boards/evkbimxrt1050/wifi_cypress_examples/wiced_mfg_test_43012/readme.txt

 - Personal Computer
 - Murata 1DX or 1LV M.2 module
 - Murata uSD M.2 Adapter
+- 1 plug to receptable header cable

 Board settings
 ==============
 It is recommended to provide power directly to Murata uSD M.2 Adapter board using secondary Micro USB cable.
 Jumper J1 on the adapter board has to be set up accordingly to utilize external power.

+The following pins between the evkbimxrt1050 board and Murata uSD M.2 Adapter are connected using the plug to receptable cables:
+- evkbimxrt1050 board's connector J22, pin 3 to Murata uSD M.2 Adapter's connector J9, pin 3

 Connect the board with PC by using USB/UART converter:
 - board uart RX (pin 1 on J22) - connect it to TX pin on converter